NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 ```
 Since this process runs all of the service integration tests it will take a while (5 to 20 minutes depending on your hardware).

-SkillsTree uses [maven](https://maven.apache.org/) and [npm](https://www.npmjs.com/) for its dependency management and to facilitate build lifecycle.
+SkillTree uses [maven](https://maven.apache.org/) and [npm](https://www.npmjs.com/) for its dependency management and to facilitate build lifecycle.
 Let's get familiar with the project's layout:
 ``` markdown
 skills-service
 └───service